We Need To Talk About Sardines

 This brings us to how exactly to force these nutrient-packed fish down your gullet.
 Fear not.
 We have ideas - hide the spinach in the smoothie kind of ideas.

 1. Smother it into a Green Goddess dressing or dip: Green Goddess is a gorgeous thing to dollop onto roasted or raw veggies.
 You can also use it on salads, sandwiches, and wraps.
-Anchovies are the secret ingredient no one wants to know is in there, but they’re also what make it deeply, deeply delcious.
+Sardines or anchovies are the secret ingredient no one wants to know is in there, but they’re also what make it deeply, deeply delicious.
 You can’t go wrong with this recipe, except we add half an avocado and use only Greek yogurt (instead of any mayo) because it honestly tastes the same.
 Also, don’t worry about having all the fresh herbs.
 The most important are basil and tarragon.

 2. Blend up a restaurant level Caesar salad dressing.
-When you order a salty, savory, scrumptious Casear salad, you’re eating anchovies.
-When you want to make it equally delicious at home, use anchovies.
+When you order a salty, savory, scrumptious Caesar salad, you’re eating anchovies, and you can easily swap in sardines when making it at home (though anchovies also have their benefits).
 We use THIS recipe to avoid fussing with raw egg.

 3. Make a delectable lemony, capery, chili flaky pasta dish: Here’s the recipe.
 You’re welcome.